xuyunfan9991/SCRIPro/docs/usage.rst

 For enrichment of TF activity for single-cell or spatial RNA-seq data, you can use ``scripro enrich_rna``.
 - In this function, you can input the feature count matrix in H5 or MTX format.
-- The ``-n`` parameter controls how many cells merge into a supercell.
+- The ``-n`` parameter controls how many cells merge into a metacell.
 This parameter affects the resolution of the results.
 - This function will output a pkl including the pvalue matrix and tf activity score matrix.

 .. code::